josephxanderson/josephxanderson/README.md

 👨🏽‍🔬 I'm a designer and developer building Laravel & React projects.

-🌟 My favorite languages are PHP & JS.
+🌟 I primarily build APIs in PHP, and design front-end apps in JS, HTML, CSS, and Swift.

+#### Follow me 🌎
-🌎 @josephxanderson around the Internet<br>
+📱 @josephxanderson around the Internet<br>
 🔗 josephxanderson.com<br>